eviltwo/CheckboxUGUI/README.md

 https://github.com/eviltwo/CheckBoxUGUI.git?path=CheckBoxUGUI/Assets/CheckBoxUGUI
 ```

+# How to Use
+- Attach the Checkbox component to the game object.
+  - It will function even if a background image is set.
+- Attach the CheckboxItemTrigger component to the child game objects of the Checkbox object.
+- Register UI animations to the OnSelect, OnDeselect, and OnValueChanged events.

 # Support My Work
 As a solo developer, your financial support would be greatly appreciated and helps me continue working on this project.
 - [Asset Store](https://assetstore.unity.com/publishers/12117)